apredeus/myodiff/README.md

-# Supplementary information for C2C12 myodifferentiation RNA-seq study
+# C2C12 myodifferentiation RNA-seq study

 Analysis and scripts used in making of the manuscript figures